Orca Eats, a food truck on Vashon Island, in Washington state. Only on Vashon, but maybe one day we'll go to the mainland.

 Who are we?
 We are dedicated eaters and cooks on Vashon Island developing recipes and cooking for our Island neighbors and visitors.

 Who are we, literally?
 Emily & Alex Wigley and our helpful staff.
-Vashonites since '92, Emily & Alex closed our horse boarding and riding lessons business and were looking for something different: a nimble effort that could be part of our island community by creating and serving good food, employing a few people, and following the whims of the seasons with local, real food for islanders and visitors.
+Vashonites since '92, Emily & Alex closed our horse business and were looking for something different: a nimble effort that could be part of our island community by creating and serving good food, employing a few people, and following the whims of the seasons with local, real food for islanders and visitors.
 Alex built the truck.
 Emily cooks and manages.

 Orca Eats is a proud member of Washington State Food Trucks Association.
 We are very lucky to have so many great food trucks in Washington, from Walla Walla to Port Townsend, and all points in between.
 Please support your local food trucks.
 We work for progress in our industry!
 And we are a proud member of Vashon Island Chamber of Commerce.